SoftMatterPhysicsLeeds/smp-lab-documentation/docs/microscope.md

     <figcaption> **Figure 3**: Focusing dials on the side of the Bay 5 microscope. </figcaption>
     </figure markdown>

----

-**NOTE**
+!!! info

     On side of microscope there are two black dials, one will control brightness of light, and the other will open and control the aperture, see Figure 2.
 When closing the bottom aperture, the shuttering should be visible through the eyepieces.
     However, on a microscope with an externally powered light source, you cannot control brightness using the black dial on the side of the microscope.
     Also consider whether an external DC power source is more suitable for your experiments, such as optical measurements.

----

 5. Once the bottom aperture has been closed to the minimum, the **condenser needs to be focused**, using the black dial next to the condenser (see Figure 3).
 Looking through the eyepiece, focus the condenser so that the polygon shape is focused, as seen in Figure 4A below.